Discover the turquoise waters of the Seven Lakes and with our authors’ guide to the Fann Mountains’ best treks.Read more...

 Tajikistan - Eating and sleeping

 Tajikistan does not have a long tradition of eating in restaurants: it was nigh on impossible during the Soviet period due to food shortages and the fact that people were encouraged to eat collectively in the work canteen.
-This is slowly changing in urban centres, particularly as families choose to host wedding feasts and other large celebrations in restaurants rather than at home, but you will not find the density or diversity of restaurants typical in some other parts of Asia.
+This has changed in urban centres, particularly as families choose to host wedding feasts and other large celebrations in restaurants rather than at home, but you will not find the density or diversity of restaurants typical in some other parts of Asia.

 More common than restaurants and cafés are street-side food stalls: from American fast-food stands with burgers and fries, to smoking grills and the vinegary smell of shashlik and onions wafting down the road, making your stomach rumble.
-Women with trays piled high with savoury pastries saunter through markets and the lobbies of office buildings; trestle tables nearly buckle beneath the weight of freshly baked bread.
+Women with trays piled high with savoury pastries saunter through markets and the lobbies of office buildings; trestle-tables nearly buckle beneath the weight of freshly baked bread.
+The local fare tends to be tastier (and cheaper) than attempts at foreign food.

 Tajikistan runs on bread and tea.
 Wherever you are, from a customs post to a shepherd’s hut, there will always be a kettle on the boil and a few china tea bowls filled with a light, steaming tea.